-Don’t forget that you’re not just dealing with order notifications here — you may need to customize and test shipping confirmation, shipping update and refund notifications too.
+Don’t forget that you’re not just dealing with order notifications here — you may need to customize and test other email communications from your store, including shipping confirmation, shipping update and refund notifications.

 You can access and edit all the email notifications for your Shopify store by going to Settings > Notifications in your Shopify dashboard.

 Getting shipping rates wrong can prove to be an expensive mistake, so it’s important to: